lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ### CRED_I and CRED_R

 CRED_I and CRED_R are authentication credentials associated with the PSK.
-Authentication is achieved implicitly via the successful use of the PSK to derive keying material and encrypt and posteriorly decrypt protected messages.
+Authentication is achieved implicitly via the successful use of the PSK to derive keying material and encrypt and subsequently decrypt protected messages.

 A common representation of CRED_I and CRED_R when using an external PSK is a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}} whose 'cnf' claim uses the confirmation method 'COSE_Key' to carry the PSK.
 An example of CRED_I and CRED_R associated with the same PSK would be: